junhe/fuse-io-tracer/README.md

 When the FUSE program is closed, the trace file is closed.
 The trace file is named the same as time-created.log.

+To compile:
+First make sure you have FUSE 2.9.2 (or higher version) installed,
+then:
+$make

+You will see an executable called fusetracer in the folder.

 To run:
-./fusetracer /mnt/trace -d -o direct_io
+$./fusetracer /mnt/trace -d -o direct_io

 You have to use direct io, otherwise FUSE does its own caching and breaks the pattern with 4k aligned